ronakupadhyaya/Horizons-week-03/day3/forms/README.md

     </tr>
   <table>

-  You will be creating two pages: a registration form page and a Create a form with these fields using Bootstrap and Handlebars.
+  You will be creating two pages: a registration form page and a profile page.
+  Create a form with these fields using Bootstrap and Handlebars.
 Similarly, create a separate page for displaying all this information once you've successfully registered.

   If all data is valid, render a profile page using this information after submit.